 Today’s consumers come to a brand through many online sources such as social media, search engines, reviews, peer recommendations and more.

-Marketing is no longer leading us to brands, it’s the relationships we have with one another that are leading us to brands.
+Marketing is no longer leading consumers to brands; it’s the relationships we have with one another that are leading them to brands.

 Your content can draw a consumer’s attention during their search.
 By providing relevant content related to their purchase, you are instantly building a positive relationship.

 Here’s another reason consumers view brands as relationships…

 2. They Have Moved Beyond Traditional Marketing to User Generated Demand

 Today, user-generated content is more trustworthy than traditional media.
 Simply put, consumers believe high-end productions are fabricated and only convey the positive attributes of the product or service advertised.
 Overall, they would rather trust their peers than brands.

 There was a negative connotation to the word ‘corporation’ and consumers felt bamboozled.

 Do you recall the Occupy Wall Street movement?

 Consumers wanted their voices heard and, as a result, it shaped our current market situation.
 Companies transferred the power to the people and had them play a key role in the companies product offerings.